MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ---
 class: two-column
-# You Don't Need To Do Any Modeling!
+# You Don’t Need To Do Any Modeling!

 .col[
-Let's take another look at this data.
+Let’s take another look at this data.
 What jumps out?
 ]

 .col[